codex11011/ElectionManagement/README.md

 # ElectionManagement
 student election management application.
-Consist of a web portal and a desktop application running on blockchain for casting votes.
+Consist of a web portal and a desktop application.